Top 6 Venture Capital Firms for Mobile Apps Startups

 Image of Nasdaq Ventures- Top VCs in Mobile Apps

-Nasdaq Ventures invests across a wide spectrum, from seed rounds to late-stage and private equity, showing its capacity to support companies throughout their growth.
-Its portfolio is concentrated in companies deeply integrated with financial markets, including data platform Amberdata and the sports-betting exchange Sporttrade.
+Nasdaq Ventures invests across a wide spectrum of funding rounds, from seed to private equity, signaling its interest in long-term partnerships.
+Its portfolio highlights a clear focus on financial infrastructure and data, with investments in companies like digital-asset data platform Amberdata and sports-betting exchange Sporttrade.

 • Industries of focus: Financial Services, Mobile Apps